-For more than 30 years, the Rivier University Division of Nursing and Health Professions has prepared students to meet the rapidly changing demands of the healthcare environment.
+For more than 30 years, Rivier University's Department of Nursing and Health Professions has prepared students to meet the rapidly changing demands of the healthcare environment.
 Rivier continually builds on its strengths, offering programs that provide students with individual attention, quality education, and numerous opportunities for practical experience.

-Rivier offers two- and four-year nursing degrees that prepare you to enter this exciting and challenging profession.
+Rivier offers nursing degrees that prepare graduates to enter this exciting and challenging profession.
 The hallmark of all of Rivier's nursing programs is the faculty-supervised clinical experience in hospitals and healthcare facilities throughout the greater Boston and central New England regions.
-Our undergraduate and graduate nursing programs prepare students to become licensed registered nurses, nurse practitioners and nurse educators throughout the United States.
+Rivier's undergraduate and graduate nursing programs prepare students to become licensed registered nurses, nurse practitioners, nurse educators, and nurse leaders throughout the United States.

-The University offers a part-time associate of science degree; a full-time, four-year professional track baccalaureate degree, and a flexible RN to BS program for registered nurses.
+The University offers a part-time, evening associate of science degree (ASN); a full-time, four-year professional track bachelor's degree (BSN), and a flexible, online RN to BSN program for registered nurses.
 Rivier has affiliation agreements with agencies throughout New England.
-A full-time B.S. in Public Health is also available.
+A full-time B.S. in Public Health and an online Public Health program are also available.

-Graduates of Rivier's A.S. in Nursing program and B.S. in Nursing program (professional track) who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2014 had a pass rate of 83.64% for first-time test takers.
-The national pass rate was 81.76%.
-The 2014 pass rate of 83.64% puts Rivier above the national average.
+Graduates of Rivier's ASN and BSN programs who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2016 had a pass rate of 95.29% for first-time test takers.
+The national average pass rate was 84.56%.
+The 2016 pass rate of 95.29% puts Rivier well above the national average.

-As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier's M.S. in Nursing program who sat for the certification exam for Family Nurse Practitioner in 2014 had a 100% pass rate.
-Those who sat for the certification exam for Psychiatric Mental Health Nurse Practitioner in 2014 also had a 100% pass rate.
-Both rates continue to exceed the national pass rate.
+As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier's MSN program who sat for the certification exam for Family Nurse Practitioner in 2014, 2015 and 2016 had a 100% pass rate, exceeding the 81.7% national average pass rate.
+Those who sat for the certification exam for Psychiatric Mental Health Nurse Practitioner in 2016 had a 100% pass rate, exceeding the 88.7% national average pass rate.

 • Students receive valuable hands-on training in our simulated clinical and nursing skills laboratories, fully equipped with examining instruments, mannequins, ophthalmoscopes, IV pumps, advanced cardiac assessment modalities, and more.